-Claims Insurance Companies Will Make to Avoid Paying You What You Deserve
+Claims Insurance Companies Will Make to Avoid Paying You What You Deserve in Indiana

 The reality is that if insurance companies paid every claimant what the claimant thought they were owed, the insurer would go broke, and the world would not need accident attorneys like Keller & Keller.
 For the insurer, every claim is an opportunity to save money, so they will try any tactic to get you to accept less than what you are owed or to walk away with nothing.
 We have heard every excuse and accusation in the book.
-Here are some of the most popular with Indiana insurance companies:
+Here are some of the most popular Indiana insurance companies:

 - Your injuries were not caused by this accident.
 If the insurance company gets access to your medical records, they might accuse you of claiming that a pre-existing injury was caused by their client in the current accident.
 Even if you had injured your back years ago, for example, the accident could have made it worse, in which case you would still be entitled to damages.

 - You contributed to the accident.
 The other driver might have been ticketed for the accident, but the insurance adjuster could still make accusations about your actions to devalue your claim.
 They might say that you stopped suddenly, failed to signal, or didn’t do enough to avoid an accident.
 Their intent in making statements like this is to scare you into accepting less than you are owed.

 - Your injuries did not seem serious at the time of the crash.
 The adjuster might claim that you did not complain enough about being hurt to police officers at the scene or that you did not go to the hospital soon enough after the crash.
 While it helps a claim to get medical treatment as soon as possible, not complaining or not needing an ambulance does not justify denying a valid claim.
 Sometimes, symptoms of injuries take time to develop.